-Emergency operations will be ended as soon as it is safe, feasible, and practical to return to normal operations.
+At the time of this writing, emergency operations have ended and have returned to normal operations.
 Emergency operations may be reenacted in the future in response to another local disaster, emergency, or other crisis situation.

 None.
 In accordance with HUD Form 50900, HACSB will report on this activity using the following metrics: